-1.1 Public transport becomes more attractive as a travel option, encouraging mode switch from the car
+Public transport becomes more attractive as a travel option, encouraging mode switch from the car.

-1.1.1 There are more public transport services for our community.

-Advocate to Victorian Government to improve (a) bus services (frequency, reliability, longer operating hours including the weekend, providing more connections and real-time information on all services), (b) train services (making the most of the capacity and service patterns enabled by the completion of Metro Tunnel and Level Crossings), (c) tram services (network, reliability, frequency, accessibility and supporting the potential Caulfield-Rowville Link) and (d) more integrated timetabling between all modes.
+OUTCOME PRIORITY AREA FOR ANNUAL ACTION PLAN CURRENT STAGE 1.1.1 There are more public transport services for our community.
+Advocate to the Victorian Government (with our neighbouring Councils) to improve: (a) bus services - frequency, reliability, operating hours, connections, real-time information, access to Bentleigh East/ East Village and connecting key nodes in the southern part of the City 35 (b) train services - capacity and service patterns through Metro Tunnel and level crossing removals (c) tram services - reliability, frequency, accessibility, Route 67, services to Bentleigh East/East Village along North Road and the Caulfield to Rowville Link (d) more integrated timetabling between all modes.
 Continue our advocacy efforts and refine based on Victorian Government responses.
 1.1.2 There are more accessible stops and safer environments for all users.

-Advocate to Victorian Government for more accessible bus and tram stops, as well as improved actual and perceived safety at stops for all users.
+Advocate to Victorian Government for more accessible 36 bus and tram stops, as well as improved actual and perceived safety at stops for all users.
 As above.

-1.2 Road traffic flows smoother and local roads are less congested
+THEME 1.2 Road networks are better operated and designed for all users

-1.2.1 Traffic flow is improved with reduced delays and congestion on key arterial roads, including signal priorities for buses.
+OUTCOME PRIORITY AREA FOR ANNUAL ACTION PLAN CURRENT STAGE 1.2.1 Minimise delays and congestion on key arterial roads, including signal priorities for buses.
 Work with the Victorian Government on network performance improvement, including signal optimisation as part of the Smarter Roads program.
-Support rollout in our city and manage the impact of potential changes to traffic volumes away from local roads onto the arterial roads / efficient driving routes.
+37 Support rollout in our City and collect feedback from local residents, including on the impact of changes to traffic flows from local residential streets to arterial roads/efficient driving routes.
+We will work with neighbouring councils on cross-boundary improvements.
 New action to engage with the Victorian Government.
 Refine approach based on response.
 1.2.2 Needs and interests of all street and road users are balanced.

-Apply Street Design Guidelines on future infrastructure and urban design improvement projects, reflecting the intended purpose of the network and the users' diverse needs at the locations.

-Implement designs, and review feedback.
+Apply Glen Eira Street Design Guidelines 38 on future infrastructure and urban design improvement projects, 39 reflecting the intended purpose of the network and the users' diverse needs at the locations.
+This includes treatments to improve safe movements for people living with disabilities and all vulnerable street users.
+Implement designs and review feedback.

-&lt;sup>32 Including potential application of SmartBus (or better) concept and branding, with improvements building on DTP's bus network reform, advice from Commission for Melbourne and Infrastructure Victoria.
+^{35.} Including potential application of SmartBus (or better) concept and branding, with improvements building on Department of Transport's bus network reform, advice from Commission for Melbourne and Infrastructure Victoria.
+Based on community feedback, our focus will include improving bus services to Bentleigh East and tram Route 67 along Glen Huntly Road.

-&lt;sup>33 This advocacy is consistent with Commonwealth review of the disability standards for accessible transport (December 2022) and Disability Discrimination Act 1992.
+^{36.} This advocacy is consistent with the Commonwealth review of the disability standards for accessible transport (December 2022) and Disability Discrimination Act 1992.

-&lt;sup>34 The Victorian Government is investing \$340 million in the program.
-DTP analysis shows a 3 to 6 per cent reduction to travel time including on some of the most congested roads.
-Source: Smarter journeys on Smarter Roads https://www.gleneira.vic.gov.au/media/14119/glen-eira-street-design-guidelines-summary-document-2023.pdf
+^{37.} The Victorian Government is investing \$340 million in the program.
+The Department of Transport's analysis shows a three to six per cent reduction in travel time, including on some of the most congested roads.
+Source: Smarter journeys on Smarter Roads.